twillis209/zinb_analysis/notes.md

 #### `lunSim.R`

-Appears to have run to completion.
+Appears to have run to completion on the cluster, all files expected are present.

 #### `fitZinbLun.R`